kcrary/istari/docs/typechecking.md

    expressed using firm constants.

-### Typechecker interface
+### The typechecker interface

-There are five main entry points to the typechecker:
+There are six main entry points to the typechecker:

 - `typecheck : tactic`